BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

              CHECK ( LEFT(CAST(percentage AS TEXT), 1) = '0' )
 );
 ```
-#### The next procedure is responsible for inserting items into the 'jewelries' table after authenticating a staff user belonging to the 'Merchandising' department:
+#### The next procedure is responsible for inserting items into the `jewelries` table after authenticating a staff user belonging to the 'Merchandising' department.
+It also adds the item to the `inventory` table, with default quantity of 0 as well as the ID of the employee:
 ```plpgsql
 CREATE OR REPLACE PROCEDURE
     sp_insert_jewelry_into_jewelries(